DalalKhalid1/arduino-led-blink/README.md

 # arduino-led-blink
 Arduino code to toggle two LEDs alternately on pins 7 and 3.
 This is a simple Arduino project that toggles two LEDs alternately using pins 7 and 3.
-Works great on a real Arduino UNO or in a Tinkercad simulation.

 ##  Components
 - Arduino UNO